akaterra/udb.py/readme.rst

 .. code:: python

-  from udb import Udb, UdbBtreeIndex
+  from udbpy import Udb, UdbBtreeIndex

   db = Udb(indexes={
       'abc': UdbBtreeIndex(['a', 'b', 'c'])  # "a", "b" and "c" fields will be fetched from the indexed record